 Email the SSS

-Another way to know your CRN is to send an email to SSS at [email protected].
+Another way to know your Common Reference Number is to send an email to SSS at [email protected].
 Here’s an email template that you can use:

 Name: Juan dela Cruz